aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 Aspose.Slides allows you to convert PowerPoint to markdown (containing basic syntax), CommonMark, GitHub flavored markdown, Trello, XWiki, GitLab, and 17 other markdown flavors.

-This Java code shows you how to convert PowerPoint to CommonMark:
+This PHP code shows you how to convert PowerPoint to CommonMark:

 ```php
   $pres = new Presentation("pres.pptx");